Denver Fathers Rights Attorney

 After 60 days of signing the acknowledgement of paternity, it cannot be rescinded by either parent without court action.

-Administrative Paternity Orders
+Securing Paternity through Administrative Orders

 Involuntary paternity orders can avoid involvement of the justice system if done administratively.
 An Administrative Paternity Order is issued as soon as either parent applies for child support in Colorado.
 An order can be issued to legally establish paternity after some standard proceedings, which may involve DNA testing.